teddygroves/bibat/README.md

 ```

-Now download the template and customise it for your project by going to the
+### Load cookiecutter-cmdstanpy
-directory where you want to put your project and entering the following command:
+To load cookiecutter-cmdstanpy, go to the directory where you want to put your project and run the following command:

-### Use the template

 ```sh
 cookiecutter gh:teddygroves/cookiecutter-cmdstanpy